Funs Between Works

 FUNS We spotted them as we arrived in town and were having first look at our new neighborhood.
 Dad said "Look at all the hippies." and we all laughed over his insightfulness.

 On my first day at school, those hippies kidnapped me and took me to their theatre where I was encourage to play my guitar and improvise on stage in front of them all.
-The director, Mr. Grascyk, liked the way I played House Of The Rising Sun and Classical Gas on twelve string guitar, but wasn't impressed by my acting abilities.
+The director, Mr. Graczyk, liked the way I played House Of The Rising Sun and Classical Gas on twelve string guitar, but wasn't impressed by my acting abilities.
 Still he agreed to let me join the group for a tuition fee.
 I told him I had no money and my parents would not spring for it.
-He thought about it for all of five seconds then reluctantly granted me a scholarship to join up.
+He thought about it for all of five seconds then generously granted me a scholarship to join up.

 After seeing the Monahans Sandhills, premonitionary visions of roaming over dunes ensued.